Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 Lastly I been thinking of merging waterfall with agile.
 Think waterfall with 3 iterations.
 First we create a prototyp to learn as much as possible of all the problems we didn't think of, then we start over but learn from our mistakes.
 Lastly if needed redesign it again for finishing touch.

+I would like to mention that I have been reminded once again of the importance of unit testing.
+Had good experiences with Git and bad moments with Eclipse.
+But what I believe is the best is the experience, I have learned the most by experiencing it here in this course and not from reading it

+Henning